dgaydukov/cert-aws/files/sa.md

 If you want your ec2 to be accessed from elb you should put `SourceSecurityGroupId` id of SG for elb (in this way only elb or whoever has same SG can access ec2).
 DHCP options sets - set of rules how to create private domain name.
 When you create new vpc, default DHCP set would be linked to it.
 It also add dns server into your vpc to determine dns rules.
 You can crete your custom set and link it to any vpc.
 You can also remove DHCP set form vpc, in this case no dns name would be created.
-If you want to change vpc dhcp set you can do it only after you've created vpc, go to `Actions=>Edit DHCP options set` and select another set or remove it from vpc.
+If you want to change vpc DHCP set you can do it only after you've created vpc, go to `Actions=>Edit DHCP options set` and select another set or remove it from vpc.
-Yet if you unlink dhcp from default vpc, and try to create ec2, it will still use default dhcp rules and add public/private dns names.
+Yet if you unlink DHCP from default vpc, and try to create ec2, it will still use default dhcp rules and add public/private dns names.

 ###### Elastic Beanstalk
 Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do: